baongov/titit/README.md

 # TwitSplit

-This is a web service that allow users to post their message and split posted message if it has longer than 50 charaters.
+This is a web service that allow users to post their message and split posted message if it has longer than 50 characters.

 ## Introduction
 A npm named [Create React App](https://github.com/facebookincubator/create-react-app) was used to initial project.
 Besides, Redux, React Bootstrap and Firebase are other tools applied in this project.

 Main feautures:
-* Post/Delete message with/without login
+* Post/Delete message with/without sign in
-* Split message if it has longer than 50 character
+* Split message if it has longer than 50 characters
-* Login with Google account
+* Sign in/out with Google account

 See demo by click [here](https://assignment-twitsplit.firebaseapp.com/)